 RNA-protein complex refinement using AI modeling and docking

-This study presents an efficient technique for refining protein-RNA complexes using AI-based modeling and flexible docking.
+This study presents an efficient technique for refining protein-RNA complexes using artifilial intelligence (AI) based modeling and flexible docking.
 The method, utilizing parallel cascade selection molecular dynamics (PaCS-MD), accelerates conformational sampling of flexible RNA regions and produces high-quality complex models.
 Experimental validation demonstrates its superiority over template-based modeling, suggesting its potential for constructing complexes with non-canonical RNA-protein interactions

 When a protein interacts with RNA, it forms what is known as a protein-RNA complex.
 Constructing accurate models of these complexes is a formidable challenge.
 Traditional methods, such as template-based modeling, involve creating the overall conformation and then manually connecting RNA with a protein’s RNA-binding domains (RBDs).
-However, this doesn't always lead to natural or biologically plausible complexes.
+However, this doesn't always lead to biologically plausible complexes, highlighting the urgent need for improved methodologies to simulate protein-RNA association complexes.

 As we were particularly interested in the RNA-binding protein Musashi-1 (MSI1) and its interaction with RNA through RNA-binding domains (MSI1-RBDs), we proposed a two-step approach: first, we utilized the AI-based modeling technique Alphafold2 to predict a 3D structure of the MSI1-RBDs based on the amino-acid sequences in humans.
 Following this, we used a flexible docking technique called PaCS-MD to construct the protein-RNA complexes.
 Unlike traditional methods that manually ligate RNA to the protein, PaCS-MD automatically constructs the complexes, providing a more natural interaction.